tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 The Xsheet Toolbar, at the top of the Xsheet and Timeline panes, is a place where the user can display favorite Tahoma tools and commands to have them readily available.

-The Xsheet Toolbar pane can be toggled depending on user preferences.
+The Xsheet Toolbar panel can be toggled depending on user preferences.

 .. note:: If the Xsheet Toolbar is too short to display all the command buttons, a double-arrow symbol will appear at the right end of it, allowing to display a drop down menu with the rest of them.